tdelhaise/box/SPECS.md

 5.3 Handshake and Session

 - All request bodies are protected with authenticated encryption (AEAD) using XChaCha20‑Poly1305.
 - Session keys are established using an authenticated key exchange (Noise NK/IK over UDP using X25519 for ECDH and Ed25519 for signatures).
+An AEAD layer uses XChaCha20‑Poly1305; helpers exist in the codebase and the transport integration is in progress.
 - Replay protection is enforced using nonces and monotonic timestamps; servers reject stale or duplicate nonces per peer.

 5.4 Authorization